magit/emacsql/README.md

 ;; Create a table.
 A table identifier can be any kind of lisp value.
 (emacsql-create db :employees '(name id salary))

-;; Or optionally provide type information:
+;; Or optionally provide type constraints.
 (emacsql-create db :employees '((name text) (id integer) salary))

 ;; Insert some data: